Artificial Disc Replacement Surgery: Cervical & Lumbar Treatment

-Artificial Disc Replacement Procedure:
+Artificial Disc Replacement Surgery in Pune

 Artificial discs are US FDA approved for placement in the cervical and lumbar region.
 This procedure is usually done in young patients with one or two level disease and the most important benefit of this procedure after removal of the whole disc and decompression of nerve roots is, it preserve the full range of motion between the two vertebral bodies.